SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 ### Random-ness

-If the task involves `.rand`, `.pick`, `.roll` or any other source randomness, I set a fixed seed with `srand 123456`, to get consistent output for testing.
+If the task involves `.rand`, `.pick`, `.roll` or any other sort of randomness, I set a fixed seed, e.g. `srand 123456`, to get consistent output for testing.
 MoarVM and JVM differ in the random sequence they emit, so separate results must be tested for each.